The Importance of Gradeability in Fundus Photography

 Why is Gradeability Important?

-Gradeability significantly affects if pathology can be identified in a fundus image.
-Therefore, high gradeability means an image has been taken correctly and clearly so as to allow a physician to interpret (or grade) the image to detect conditions such as diabetic retinopathy.
-When the image can be interpreted it’s known as “gradable.”
+Image Quality significantly affects if pathology can be identified in a fundus image.
+Images with high gradability have been captured correctly and clearly.
+Eye care specialists can interpret (or grade) the gradable images to detect conditions such as diabetic retinopathy.

-High gradeability is a key component of diagnosing diabetic retinopathy at any stage of the disease, and factors such as cameras, technology, and training can all be determining factors in successful fundus photography.
+High gradeability is a key component of diagnosing diabetic retinopathy at any stage of the disease.
+Images that aren’t gradeable aren’t useful for identifying eye disease.
+Factors such as camera technology and training can all affect whether fundus images are gradable.

-If an image is completely ungradeable, then a patient must either return to their physician and get another fundus image taken, or follow up with an eye care specialist for a fully dilated exam.
-Both options waste valuable time and resources for both patient and provider.
+If an image is completely ungradable, then a patient must either come in to get another fundus image taken or follow up with an eye care specialist for a dilated eye exam.
+Both options waste valuable time and resources for the patient and provider.

 Who Can Perform Fundus Photography?

-Furthermore, with the right fundus camera and IRIS’s digital retinal imaging software solution, any physician’s office, lab, pharmacy, in-home health evaluation organization, Medicare Advantage plan provider, hospital, or health system can perform fundus photography and receive quick and accurate diagnoses by a licensed professional for their patients.
+Furthermore, with the right fundus camera and IRIS’s digital retinal imaging software solution, any physician’s office, lab, pharmacy, in-home health provider, Medicare Advantage plan provider, hospital, or health system can perform fundus photography.
+The secure platform transmits images to qualified licensed eye care providers for interpretation.
+Patients receive quick and accurate diagnoses along with a recommended care plan for follow-up treatment.

-IRIS’s software solution uses proprietary image enhancement technology to automatically enhance the fundus images taken by an organization before the images are evaluated by a licensed provider for interpretation.
-The enhancement technology strips images of their color and illuminates the vasculature, giving grading physicians the ability to more readily see pathology in an image.
-Both these enhanced and original images are sent to the IRIS Reading Center, a group of interpreting providers that review uploaded images and assess them for diabetic retinopathy.
+IRIS’s software solution uses proprietary image enhancement technology to automatically enhance the fundus images before the images are evaluated by a licensed provider for interpretation.
+The enhancement technology illuminates the vasculature, allowing grading physicians to better identify pathology in an image.
+IRIS transmits both the enhanced and original images to the IRIS Reading Center, where a highly skilled group of interpreting providers review the uploaded images and assess them for diabetic retinopathy.

 Customers using the IRIS solution typically see an average gradeability of 95%.